harmishhk/bing-wallpaper/README.md

 Adapted from [memek/bing-wallpaper](https://github.com/memek/bing-wallpaper).
 Based on [thejandroman](https://github.com/thejandroman/bing-Wallpaper) script.

-This bash script requires curl, grep, gawk and feh installed in your system.
+This bash script requires curl, grep, gawk and nitrogen (for i3wm) installed in your system.

 How to use?
 -----------

 Clone this repository and run
 `sh setup.sh`

+You need to add `exec nitrogen --restore` to you i3 configuration file.

 This script does the following
 * in **bing-cron** set path of the script.
 It defaults to DOWNLOAD_DIR/.bing-wallpaper/bing-wallpaper.sh